Authored by the expert who managed and guided the team behind the Ghana Property Pack

 What "normal" homes become available at $200k in Accra as of 2026?

-As of early 2026, a $200,000 budget (approximately GHS 2.2 to 2.6 million) in Accra typically gets you a finished, liveable two bedroom apartment in a gated block with amenities, a small three bedroom townhouse in outer areas, or occasionally a basic standalone house farther from the city center.
+As of early 2026, a $200,000 budget (about GHS 2.2 million) in Accra opens the door to finished, liveable 2-bedroom apartments in good-but-not-top neighborhoods, small 3-bedroom townhouses in outer areas, and occasionally a basic standalone house farther from the city center.

-For this budget in Accra, you can generally expect apartment sizes ranging from about 80 to 130 square meters (roughly 860 to 1,400 square feet), with townhouses offering similar or slightly larger living areas depending on the neighborhood and age of the building.
+For that budget in Accra, you can typically expect a 2-bedroom apartment of around 80 to 130 square meters (roughly 860 to 1,400 square feet) depending on the age of the building and the exact neighborhood, with townhouses varying more widely because part of the price goes to the land component.

 By the way, we have much more granular data about housing prices in our property pack about Accra.